 - Water-repellent creams, available over-the-counter at your drug store, such as A & D ointment, are very effective to protect the skin.
 Ask your doctor about a numbing ointment if the area becomes very sore.

 Can I take over-the-counter medications?

-You should not take any over-the-counter medications while receiving chemotherapy without discussing them with your doctor or nurse first.
-This includes all over-the-counter anti-diarrheal medications, such as Kaopectate®, Immodium AD® and Pepto-Bismol®.
+You should not take any over-the-counter medications while receiving chemotherapy without talking to your provider first.
+This includes all over-the-counter anti-diarrheal medications, such as Kaopectate®, Immodium AD®, and Pepto-Bismol®.
 This is because diarrhea can be caused by an infection or due to a medication you are receiving.
-Your healthcare team will want to determine this before you take any medication to stop the diarrhea and may give you instructions for taking the medications that are different from those on the package.
+Your healthcare team will want to test your stool before you take any medication to stop the diarrhea.
+If your provider decides that it is ok to take these medications they may give you instructions that are different from those on the package.

 When should I call my provider?

-Diarrhea should not be ignored, since it can result in dehydration and can be uncomfortable.
-Call your provider immediately if you have any one or more of the following:
+Diarrhea should not be ignored since it can result in dehydration and can be uncomfortable.
+Call your provider right away if you have any one or more of the following:

 - 6 or more loose bowel movements per day for more than 2 days in a row.

 - Blood in or around the anal area, in the stool, on the toilet paper or in the toilet bowl.